-The Bank has taken various measures to decrease its overall currency risk and to bring expected future currency risk levels within acceptable limits.
+Due to capital controls, the Bank's ability to mitigate the risk from ISK-related currency fluctuations is limited.
+However, the Bank has taken various measures to decrease its overall currency risk and to bring expected future currency risk levels within acceptable limits.